support@altumed.com

 Step 6: Begin Providing Services

-Make sure you understand all Medicaid billing procedures, coverage limits, documentation rules, and program policies.
-Following guidelines ensure proper claims payment for your eligible services.
+Understand Medicaid billing, coverage, documentation, and policies.
+Following guidelines ensures proper claims payment for your eligible services.

 Common Challenges with Medicaid Credentialing

-• Long wait times: Approval can take up to 23 months, so providers must plan and apply well before intending to serve Medicaid patients.
+• Long wait times: Approval takes 23 months; apply early before serving Medicaid patients.

-• Difficulty obtaining documents: Tracking down eligibility documents like education records or licensing documents from years prior can complicate the process.
+• Difficulty obtaining documents: Tracking old documents complicates the process.

 • Application errors: Incomplete or incorrect applications can lead to delays and frustration.
 Taking care to provide accurate details and follow up promptly is key.

-• Lack of responsiveness: Delayed responses to requests for information from Medicaid agencies can hold up an application.
+• Lack of responsiveness: Delayed agency responses hold up applications.

-• Changing requirements: Program changes can cause policies and forms to change, creating confusion on proper protocols.
+• Changing requirements: Policy changes can lead to confusion on protocols.

 Get Credentialed to Serve Medicaid Patients

-Use this guide to understand the eligibility rules, required steps, documents, and timelines involved in Medicaid credentialing for your state.
-With planning and persistence, you can get fully approved to serve Medicaid patients and expand your practice's opportunities.
+Use this guide to understand Medicaid credentialing for your state.
+Plan and persist to serve Medicaid patients and expand your practice.

 Connect with the credentialing experts at AltuMED to make the Medicaid enrollment process seamless.
 Our dedicated specialists guide you through each requirement and document needed to get your application approved quickly.